What we are asking

 Theme 2: A robust, innovative and diverse economy

 Theme 3: A flourishing, healthy and connected community

 Mornington to Moorooduc and Somerville to Baxter.

-Council has secured $2M for a Somerville to Baxter Shared Path from local member for Flinders The Hon Greg Hunt MP and has submitted an application for funding from the State Government through its Growing Suburbs Fund.
+Council has secured $4M for a Somerville to Baxter Shared Path from the Federal Government and $3M from the State Government through its Growing Suburbs Fund.

 Anthony’s Nose, Whitecliffs in Rye, Blairgowrie Yacht Club and Hughes Road.

 Collectively referred to as the Southern Peninsula Missing Links, funding for these gaps in the trail has been requested from the State Government through its Growing Suburbs Program.